dijest/JewishBook/readme.md

 ## you will find here:
 * The MARC-XML file from the National Library of Israel of the Bibliography of the Hebrew Book database (BHB) converted to TSV  by Yael Netzer.
-* A TSV of the DiJeSt Books file: a cleaned, enriched version of the BHB, in progress
+* A TSV of the DiJeSt-Books file: a cleaned, enriched version of the BHB, work in progress.
+Please join us in making it better!

 ## work that has been done on the BHB data to DiJeSt Books
 ### ontology
 Many of the MARC021 fields were mapped to common ontologies, in order to produce a linked open data knowledge graph.
 To find out how to access and query it, see here: http://dijest.net/elinda/ .

 ### date cleaning and normalization
-105642 (of 107,977 records) dates (field 260C) were cleaned, normalized and linked in order to enable machine readability.
+105642 (of 107,977 records) dates (field 260C) were cleaned and normalized in order to enable machine readability.
+The are represented as dcterms:created in the DiJeSt ontology.
 The information regarding the certainty, accuracy and complexity of dates, implicit in  formulae such as "בערך", "המאה ה-", "לפני", "צנז׳" is yet to be integrated in the DiJeSt file, as well as field 912 (gematric date expressions).
-### place cleaning and normalization and linking
+### place cleaning, normalization and linking
 Over 106500 places-of-publication were enriched with Kima IDs.
 The 1080 normalized toponyms were reduced to under 900 place IDs, which are mostly georeferenced.
 For example: The Judeo-Arabic commentary on JOB, record no. 318464, which had "בודאפעשט" as its place of publication (MARC field 260a) and was normalized as (MARC field 950) "בודפשט|Budapest", and Avodat Hakodesh, record 105675, which had "אפען" as its place of publication and was normalized as "בודפסט|Ofen", were both (along with 712 other records) enriched with the KIMA-id http://geo-kima.org/place/513.
 The normalized placenames are described as MREL:PUP (https://id.loc.gov/vocabulary/relators/pup.html) in the DiJeSt Ontology.